SausageMuffins/Mind-Palace/MOCs/_020 Computer Engineering MOC.md

 This system call is handled by the operating system, or in particular, the [[_020 Computer Engineering MOC#Kernel|kernel]].
 When we perform system calls, we are also [[Interrupts|interrupting]] the system and the current process.

+#### Concurrent and Parallel Processing

+Processes are defined as an active program (one that is executing).
+Threads are part of a program/process (imagine them as a segment of a process).

+When we say concurrent, we are really just saying [[Processes and Threads#^73f7be|context switching]] really fast and synchronizing well with other processes/threads.
+Though this may have it's own set of [[Synchronization Problems in Computer Systems|problems]].

+Parallel programming on the other hand, makes use of the available hardware such that multiple processes / threads can make progress simultaneously.
+This can be constrained by the hardware (eg: number of cores in the CPU) support.

 ---

 ## Memory